 As mentioned before, the SF density has a non-negligible contribution during radiation domination, but we note that such contribution diminishes for larger values of the SF mass.
 For a better illustration of this effect, we show the ratio of the different matter components with respect to the critical density in the right panel of Fig.~\ref{fig:rho-omega} (see also~\citep{Matos2000,Matos2001}), and make a comparison again with the results from $\Lambda$CDM.
 In this form, the contribution of the SF component is noticeable during radiation domination.
 Also, it must be noticed that the radiation, matter, $\Lambda$ domination eras do not suffer any alteration and proceed just like in the $\Lambda$CDM case.

 One common concern about the presence of the SF at early times is its contribution as an extra relativistic degree of freedom, that increases the expansion rate at the time of nucleosynthesis.
-The relativistic degrees of freedom are given by $N_{\rm eff} = \rho_{\rm rad}/\rho_\nu$, where now $\rho_{\rm rad}$ includes the contribution from the SF density at early times, and $\rho_\nu$ is the neutrino density.
+The relativistic degrees of freedom, when the SF density at early times is included, are given by $N_{\rm eff} = (\rho_{\rm rad} + \rho_\phi)/\rho_\nu$, with $\rho_\nu$ the neutrino density.
 The resultant effect is shown in Fig.~\ref{fig:nucleo}, for the indicated values of the SF mass and in terms of the quantity $\Delta N_{\rm eff} \equiv N_{\rm eff} -3.046$.